eternauta1337/solplay/README.md

 # Solplay

-Solidity playground.
-Write solidity in the left side and see solc output on the right side on realtime.
+Solidity playground to write solidity code in the left side and see solc output on the right side --while you type--.

-## UI

-Basic React app.

-## Compilation

-Does not use solcjs but C++ solc.
+This does not use solcjs but C++ solc.
 Requires that the program is installed in the system.
 Uses a small expressjs server to run the compilations.

+This tool is intended to be ran locally, and only intended as a visualization tool for Zeppelin's Solidity Compiler audit.

 ## Installation

+1) Check out repo
-Check out and `npm i`
+2) `npm i`
+3) Make sure you have solc in your system: [Installing solc](https://solidity.readthedocs.io/en/v0.4.24/installing-solidity.html)

 ## Usage

-`npm start`
+1) `npm start`
-`npm run server`
+2) `npm run server`
+3) In your browser => `localhost:3000`
+4) Type solc arguments in the input fields and press enter (type --help to see available commands)
+5) The panels are draggable